ishimwethierryhenry/mob_prog_assign_one/README.md

 The  following are the screenshots of mobile programming first assignment of,

-printing hello and designing a simple calculator
+printing hello and designing a simple calculator using flutter under influence of VS Code and Android Studio